AvantTeam/ProjectUnityPublic/README.md

 A work-in-progress mega-collaboration [Mindustry](https://github.com/Anuken/Mindustry/) mod, created by the Avant Team.

-As the repository description says, this is not a fully publicized workspace of the mod.
-Most contents that are finished or worth showing are released here, while the critically secret or completely unfinished ones remains private.
-Not intended to be played by the average player-base; this only aims for additional developing hands, suggestions, and balancing feedback.
+As the repository description says, this is not a fully published workspace of the mod.
+Most of the content that is finished or worth showing is released here, while the critically secret or completely unfinished one remains private.
+This mod is not intended to be played by the average player-base as of now; this only aims for additional developing hands, suggestions, and balancing feedback.

 ## Compiling